 - Your best bet is to use a 7″ x 7″ pan: 7 × 7 = 49″, which is really close to 54″.
 Indeed, I always use my 7″ square cake ring, shown in all of the photos here.
 Cake rings can be hard to find, so you might consider a 7″ square cake pan.

 - What about an 8″ x 8″ square pan, which is more likely to be in the average kitchen?
-Well, 8 × 8 = 64″, which isn’t terrible, but will produce a thinner cookie bar, for sure.
+Well, 8 × 8 = 64″, which isn’t terrible, but is 10 square inches larger than the halved recipe calls for, and will produce a thinner cookie bar, for sure.
 You’ll want to keep an eye on things while baking, to make sure the shortbread doesn’t burn.

 Tips for baking perfect Hungarian Shortbread

-- This is a sweet recipe: it has 2 cups of sugar (whut!).
-I usually go full-bore and use the 2 cups.
-But, you can cut the sugar down to 1-1/2 cups without affecting the recipe too badly.
+- This is a sweet recipe: it has 2 cups of sugar (whut!) or 1 cup when using a half recipe.
+I usually go full-bore and use the entire amount.
+But, you can cut the sugar down to 1-1/2 cups (about 25%) without affecting the recipe too badly.
 Any more than that, however, and the results will be less reliable.
-Sugar is part of the “liquid” of a recipe and reducing it too far will impact the texture of the dessert.
+Sugar is part of the “liquid” in a recipe and reducing it too far will impact the texture of the dessert.
 I have not tried this recipe with a similar sweetener, such as date sugar or coconut sugar, but it could be intriguing.

 - Julia’s original recipe calls for grating the dough on a box grater.
 This absolutely works, but, it’s awkward and — let’s be honest — tiring.
 If you have a food processor with a grating disk, you will be one happy camper.
-The only thing you have to do different is the preparation the Hungarian Shortbread dough for freezing: instead of forming 2 balls, roll the dough into logs that fit in the chute of your food processor.
+The only thing you have to do differently is the preparation of the Hungarian Shortbread dough for freezing: instead of forming 2 balls, as her recipe calls for, roll the dough into logs that fit through the chute of your food processor.
 Even if you’re like me and hate cleaning your food processor, it’s completely worth it.
 Trust me.

 - If you grate the dough by hand on a box grater, the warmth of your hand might soften the dough to the point where it’s difficult to grate.
 No problem: just put the dough back in the freezer for 5 minutes (and give you hand a well-deserved rest in the meantime).